libra2org/libra2-core/libra2-move/libra2-vm-benchmarks/README.md

 ---
 id: Aptos-vm-benchmarks
-title: Aptos VM Benchmarks
+title: Libra2 VM Benchmarks
 ---

-## Aptos VM Benchmarks
+## Libra2 VM Benchmarks

-The Aptos VM Benchmark allows anyone to specify a set of Move modules and benchmark the running time of transactions in the Libra2VM measured in milliseconds.
+The Libra2 VM Benchmark allows anyone to specify a set of Move modules and benchmark the running time of transactions in the Libra2VM measured in milliseconds.
 The Aptos VM Benchmark allows an arbitrary amount of packages to be benchmarked.